benders5e/benders5e/tools/pro-bending.md

 parent: Tools
 ---

 *Note: this widget is still in progress so it may have some bugs.
-Let us know if you find one through our <a target="_blank" href="https://forms.gle/H2VMopAN7gtaRrG5A">feedback form</a>!*
+Let us know if you find one through our <a target="_blank" href="https://forms.gle/H2VMopAN7gtaRrG5A">feedback form</a> or by <a target="_blank" href="https://github.com/benders5e/benders5e/issues/new">opening an issue on GitHub</a>!*

+This is a tool to help GMs keep track of players in a pro bending match.
+See the pro bending rules [here](../../pro-bending).

 <table id="player-table">
     <col class="name-col">